arthur-ai/bench/docs/source/custom_scoring.md

 ## Run the test suite

-Now that we've loaded in our custom scoring method, our test suite can be run as usual on any candidate generations.
+Now that we've loaded in our custom scorer, our test suite can be run as usual on any candidate generations.

 ```python
 run = repetition_test.run(